 The School has always been prepared to break new ground and be at the forefront of educational innovation.
 Established as the first co-educational boarding school that offered Primary and Secondary education in Australia, the School developed strong structures under the first Headmaster, Mr Eric Speed.
 Committed teachers and the strong support of parents and friends of the School combined to create a strong sense of community.

-The extension of the co-curricular programme and the strengthening of pastoral care through a restructured House system were early priorities for the fourth Headmaster, Dr Bruce Matthews.
-Pastoral Care was a feature of the Year 7 transition programme implemented in 2010.
+The extension of the co-curricular program and the strengthening of pastoral care through a restructured House system were early priorities for the fourth Headmaster, Dr Bruce Matthews.
+Pastoral Care was a feature of the Year 7 transition program implemented in 2010.
 Joining the Round Square Organisation strengthened our belief in Internationalism, Environmentalism and Service, providing wonderful opportunities for students and staff to grow.

-Our ongoing Building Programme saw the Lishman Library, Brian Newing Café, Irene Bourne Centre, the Eric Speed Early Childhood Centre, and the Tony Brooker Pavillion and Playing Fields provide further high quality facilitie.
+Our ongoing building program saw the Lishman Library, Brian Newing Café, Irene Bourne Centre, Eric Speed Early Childhood Centre, and Tony Brooker Pavillion and Playing Fields provide further high quality facilities.
 Again these facilities are symbolic of the School’s commitment to the best opportunities for students of all levels of the schooling spectrum.

 The Headship of Mr Michael Giles commenced with major priorities that look to the future, yet build on our past.
-Upgrading and innovating through ICT has allowed the School to continue to deliver a world-class education for today’s students.
+Upgrading and innovating through ICT has allowed the School to continue to deliver an excellent education for students.
 Focusing on Positive Psychology and Positive Education is an initiative designed to reflect on the best of past practice, whilst adopting the latest in research to enhance the wellbeing of our community.
-The School aims to continue to provide a worldclass education here in the South West, which allows all students to flourish and engage with a dynamic mindset.
+The School aims to continue to provide a high quality education in the South West, which allows all students to flourish and engage with a dynamic mindset.

-For more detailed information about our School's history, please view our link to Archives below.
+For more detailed information about our School's history, please view our Archives webpage.